-Donald Trump’s New Impeachment Lawyer Met Jeffrey Epstein Days Before His Death, Says He Didn’t Commit Suicide
+Donald Trump's New Impeachment Lawyer Met Jeffrey Epstein Days Before His Death, Says He Didn't Commit Suicide

-One of Donald Trump’s new impeachment lawyer has a past working with controversial figures, meeting with disgraced financier Jeffrey Epstein just days before his death and later casting doubt on the official report claiming he had died by suicide.
+One of Donald Trump's new impeachment lawyers has a past working with controversial figures, meeting with disgraced financier Jeffrey Epstein just days before his death and later casting doubt on the official report claiming he had died by suicide.

 "I saw him a few days earlier," he later told Fox News, via CNN.
 "The reason I say I don't believe it was suicide is for my interaction with him that day.
 The purpose of asking me to come there that day and over the past previous couple of weeks was to ask me to take over his defense."